BartMassey/dimacs-color/README.md

 The current approach is DFS with variable-ordering and value-ordering heuristics.
-Variable ordering chooses a node with the largest number of neighbor colors, breaking ties by choosing a highest reduced degree (degree discounting colored neighbors) node.
+Variable ordering chooses a node with the largest number of neighbor colors, breaking ties by choosing nodes with the most colored neighbors and then by choosing nodes with highest reduced degree (degree discounting colored neighbors) node.
 Value ordering is by decreasing number of frontier nodes with given neighbor color, ties broken in priority order.